Amiejohnstone18/willow_flowers/README.md

 *	Live chat – Allow users to chat online with Willow Flowers to get a direct and fast response on their query.
 *	About Us – Provide some information about how Willow Flowers was initially created and who are the employees involved, to give the website a more personal touch.
 *	Subscription Offer – Whereby a user can pay a monthly fee and receive a random product from Willow Flowers every month.
-*	Contact Information - Provide information such as phone number, address and business hours in the far left of the Footer to display on every page.
+*	Contact Information - Provide information such as phone number, address and business hours in the far left of the footer to display on every page.
 *	GDPR Feature- Allowing the user to opt-in to receiving promotion email offers from Willow Flowers.
 *	Review System – Give users the option to review products on a star rated system based off their personal experience with the product.
 These would be visible on the product cards.
 *	Toast Notifications – Previewing a brief message to users when they have complete certain actions on the website.